srikharshashi/flask-major-project/readme.md

 6) Create project
 7) Under "Get started by adding Firebase to your app", click on web app
 8) Name the web app and copy the "apiKey", "authDomain", "databaseURL", "storageBucket" from the code given there
-9) Go to main.py and add the values you copied above
+10) Go to .env and add the values you copied above
-10) Go to console, click on authentication (On the left sidebar), click on sign-in method, and enable email/password sign in
+11) Go to console, click on authentication (On the left sidebar), click on sign-in method, and enable email/password sign in
-11) Go to Storage (On the left sidebar), and click on "Create Database", start in test mode for now, click done.
+12) Go to Storage (On the left sidebar), and click on "Create Database", start in test mode for now, click done.
-12) You are all set on firebase !!!
+13) You are all set on firebase !!!

+###

+## Models Used
+* YOLO v8 for player detection
+* Fine Tuned YOLO for tennis ball detection
+* Court Key point extraction

 ## Additional Info

 The server starts by default on http://127.0.0.1:5000/

-After successful sign-up, the user name, email and uid are stored in a global dictionary called person